 One standard might be optimized for quick inventorying while another might provide added security.

-In addition, the complexity of the protocol has an effect of the power consumption of the chip and thus the read range that can be acquired.
+Besides, the complexity of the protocol affects the power consumption of the chip and, thus, the read range that can be acquired.

 So how should a tag manufacturer respond to a customer’s request to make a tag for a less widely used UHF RFID standard?
 Well, that depends on the opportunity.
 But there is nothing to be afraid of in the design process - it is no different from ISO 18000-63 tags.
 The Voyantic Tagformance system supports performance testing of the GB and SINIAV protocols (as well as older ISO 18000-62 and IP-X protocols).

-With the Tagformance system it is quick to characterize an UHF RFID tag regardless of the protocol: just choose which protocol is to be used in testing and then start the selected test.
-Results include (but are not limited to) information about the tag sensitivity, read range, tuning and radiation pattern.
+With the Tagformance system, it is quick to characterize a UHF RFID tag regardless of the protocol: just choose which protocol is to be used in testing and then start the selected test.
+Results include (but are not limited to) information about the tag sensitivity, read range, tuning, and radiation pattern.